TheTeaCup/bumper/README.md

-# bumper
+# Bumper!

-The Guide On How TO Bumper!
+- This is an guide on how to setup bumper and what bumper is!